 Keep a sharp eye out

 Police hide along highways on median strips, behind billboards, atop on-ramps, in rest areas, around curves, and on the other side of hills.
 They also operate in tag teams.
 After passing one squad car, you may accelerate just in time to see another one waiting up ahead.
+If it’s too late to evade a cop, you can still follow our tips on reducing your speeding ticket.

 Brake lights coming on in fast-moving traffic and helpful headlight blinking from oncoming traffic are the best clues of Smokey nearby.
 You can also check for speed trap information by location at the Website www.speedtrap.org.
 Unfortunately, the information it contains is volunteered by your fellow motorists and may be spotty or out of date.

 As for Bears in the air, signs that read “SPEED CHECKED BY AIRCRAFT SURVEILLANCE” are 95 percent baloney.
 Police departments have almost totally abandoned air surveillance because it costs far more to operate an airplane plus several ground units to chase down violators.
-Keep your eyes on the road-where the police are.
+Keep your eyes on the road where the police are.